how to avoid stress during the holidays: our 5 best tips

 How to Avoid Holiday Stress

-The holidays are here and with it the potential for CRAZINESS!
+The holidays are here and with it the potential for craziness.
 No matter how much we pep talk ourselves about how this year will be different we end up the same frazzled, crabby mess during the holidays.
 It’s because we take on too much.
-Society pressures, family pressures, our own expectations all collide and we end up feeling overwhelmed and often inadequate.
-In order to help avoid holiday stress here are my 5 tips for a healthier, more relaxed, more enjoyable season this year.
+Society pressures, family pressures, our own expectations all collide, and we end up feeling overwhelmed and often inadequate.
+In order to help avoid holiday stress here are my five tips for a healthier, more relaxed, more enjoyable season this year.

 2. Get Organized